The IRC in Jordan

 - The IRC began relief operations in Jordan in 2007 for refugees from Iraq.
 With the arrival of refugees from Syria's civil war in 2012, the IRC ramped up operations in Jordan.

-- Since close to 80% of the nearly half million Syrian refugees have settled in urban areas near the border, we have opened a satellite office in the northern city of Mafraq.
+- Since close to 85% of the nearly half million Syrian refugees in Jordan have settled in urban areas near the border, we have opened a satellite office in the northern city of Mafraq.
 In June 2012 we opened two primary care clinics in Mafraq and Ramtha where a combined average of 100 patients visit every day.
 Close to 22,000 refugees and vulnerable Jordanians visited the clinics in their first year.
 The IRC is currently providing primary health care, free medicine at local partner pharmacies, and blankets, sleeping mats, and other essential items to thousands of Syrian refugees.